HariSekhon/DevOps-Perl-tools/README.md

 ### Setup ###

-As root you can do the following to quickly set up:
+The 'make' command will initialize my library submodule then use 'sudo' to install the required CPAN modules

 ```
 git clone https://github.com/harisekhon/sysadmin
 cd sysadmin
 make
 ```

-This will fetch my shared library submodule and also pull in the Perl CPAN modules LWP::UserAgent and Text::Unidecode (for which you'll need to be root)

 #### OR: Manual Setup ####